 Launch VeraCrypt from the terminal

-Start VeraCrypt from a logged-in desktop session.
+Start VeraCrypt from a desktop terminal with the normal command.

 veracrypt